-With about 6,000 undergraduate students, LMU is a small- to medium-sized institution founded on Jesuit principles.
+With about 6,000 undergraduate students, Loyola Marymount University is a small- to medium-sized institution founded on Jesuit principles.
 About half of the students are practicing Catholics.
 Attendance at mass is not required, but two religion courses are required at some point over the four years.

 My tour guide, a Junior biomedical engineering student from Singapore, told my tour that LMU students are ‘big on service’ and gave examples of weekly community service activities.
 About 25% of the students are involved in Greek fraternities and sororities.

-Both the film and business programs are highly acclaimed.
+Both the film and business programs are highly acclaimed and very competitive.
 LMU has a top 20 engineering Ph.D. program, as well as a ‘4+1’ program in which students earn a Bachelor’s degree in 4 years and a Master’s Degree after an additional year.
 Tour guides will also note that only professors – not TAs – teach the science classes.
 The student-to-faculty ratio is 11:1, so students develop strong relationships with their professors at Loyola Marymount.
 The alumni association is also quite strong, especially in the Los Angeles area.

 You can download LMU’s “Quick Facts” here: